corda/CSDE-cordapp-template-java/README.md

  - A base Gradle configuration which brings in the dependencies you need to write and test a Corda 5 Cordapp.

- - A set of Gradle helper tasks which speed up and simplify the development and deployment process. (these are effectively wrappers over the Corda-Cli)
+ - A set of Gradle helper tasks which speed up and simplify the development and deployment process. (these are effectively wrappers over the Corda-CLI)

  - Debug configuration for debugging a local Corda cluster.